joelvonrotz/joelvonrotz.github.io/content/projects/_index.md

   A four week tour I've done during the summer of 2021.
 I explored my home country thoroughly by visiting all the main cities of each canton.
 {% end %}

-{% box(image="./tour-dolomites2022/dolomites2022.jpg"
-       title="Dolomites 2022"
-       link1="tour-dolomites2022"
-       desc1="Read more...") %}
-  A ten day trip through the Dolomites starting and ending in Switzerland.
-{% end %}

 </div>